+ REMEMBRANCE +

 Pauline Pennekamp, second eldest

-Miss "Pitty-Pat", in unique high fashion, she scoured our alley for valuables
+Miss "Pitty-Pat", in high fashion, she scoured our alley for valuables

-Don Poloquin, SMC, dropped his bike right in front of me on a run.
+Don Polloquin, SMC, dropped his bike in front of me on a run.
 Scary.
+AIDS 1985

 Theresa Polite, SHS, his sister

-Gretchen Poston - College date; White House Social Secretary to the Carters
+Gretchen Householder Poston - College date - Carter White House Social Secretary - 1992

 Alice Pratt, LV, one of my mother's best friends